 Clean water and environmental protection are prime concerns for Zane.
 She works and lobbies with the Sonoma County Water Agency (SCWA) to secure federal funding for County and regional water projects.
 Zane has been influential in building support for the San Francisco Bay Area Advanced Quantitative Precipitation Information (AQPI) project that will help water managers better manage precious water resources within our reservoirs.
 With her colleagues she established three Groundwater Sustainability Agencies (GSA) and serves on the Santa Rosa Plain GSA.
 Zane was also instrumental in the development of a Groundwater Management Plan for the Santa Rosa Plain.

 Zane understands that access to publicly owned landscapes fosters our environmental ethic.
 As an advocate for full access to the County's open space lands purchased for recreation and sustainable agriculture, Supervisor Zane accelerated the opening of Taylor Mountain Regional Park and is propelling the opening of more county owned land purchased for parks and agriculture education programs.

+In August 2017 Zane was invited to speak before the Senate Committee on Energy and Natural Resources’ Subcommittee on Water and Power to examine increasing water security and drought preparedness through infrastructure, management and innovation.
 In May 2011 the Supervisor was honored to attend a special White House Summit to discuss county issues with senior cabinet members, as well as with Vice President Biden and President Obama.